utk-cs340-fall22/project-ideas/bbogale.md

 called UnixPorn.
 It serves to show screenshots of themes people create along with links to the files needed to replicate them.
 As it currently stands there is no effective and intuitive way to filter through the various themes submitted by the community and replicate them with ease.
-This project wished to create a website to solve just that.
+This project wishes to create a website to solve just that.

 # The feature this website will have are as follows